The Startups Defining Electric Air Travel

 However, as the world grows richer, it is difficult to imagine that its inhabits will be content to see less of it.
 Demands from countries like India and China is set to nearly double passenger volumes in the next 15 years.
 So if we can’t fly less, we need to find better ways to fly.
 NASA believes the answer is probably electric.

-At the start of this year the agency encouraged companies to apply for its “Electrified Powertrain Flight Demonstration”.
-NASA is looking for technologies which will make electric air travel convenient and economically viable – and it is prepared to use government subsidies to accelerate the process.
+At the start of this year, the agency encouraged companies to apply for its “Electrified Powertrain Flight Demonstration”.
+NASA is looking for technologies that will make electric air travel convenient and economically viable – and it is prepared to use government subsidies to accelerate the process.

 There are raw market incentives for innovation too.
 From 2009 to 2019, the global aviation industry’s revenues nearly doubled to $838 billion.
 UBS estimates that green aviation could rapidly grow into a $178 billion market.